 Massage is a great way to relax your muscles.
 It is known to be one of the most effective ways of relieving cramps.

-5. Food that helps relieving leg cramps
+5. Food that helps relieve leg cramps

 Dates, figs, coconut, almonds, walnuts, and raisins should be stocked up for day and night snacking.
+Check out the best pregnancy snacks you should always keep handy.

 6. Take Prenatal Vitamins at night